-Things are finally starting to open in London.
-July & August 2020 in London are looking more and more exciting, with some attractions, galleries and events beginning to reopen their doors to the public.
-Things will look a little different in post-lockdown life, with new hygiene and social distancing measures in place at all venues.
-Tickets will now need to be booked online with restricted timed-entrance, and many popular exhibitions and events will likely sell out of tickets during July.
+London has entered the Tier 2 COVID-19 alert level.
+Most attractions and leisure venues are still open, following COVID secure guidelines.
+There are lots of things on in October 2020 in London, with most attractions, galleries and events reopening their doors to the public.
+Things look a little different, with hygiene and social distancing measures in place at all venues.
+Tickets will now need to be booked online with restricted timed-entrance, and many popular exhibitions and events will likely sell out of tickets.
 This means that booking early to avoid disappointment will become the new norm.

-Make the most of post-lockdown life with our round-up of some of the hottest attractions and events going on in London this summer 2020.
+Make the most of post-lockdown life with our round-up of some of the hottest attractions and events going on in London this autumn 2020.

 What’s open in London?

 After months of lockdown, enjoy some family fun this autumn!
 There are lots of family activities now open in London, with new social distancing and hygiene rules in place.
 Tickets must be booked in advance.

 The London Eye is now open and you can once again enjoy 360-degree panoramic views of the city.
 You’ll have to wear a face-covering and must book online.
 Get tickets >>>

 Madame Tussauds is now open in London.
 It’s operating at reduced capacity to allow for social distancing.
 Some experiences and facilities have been adapted or suspended.
 Get tickets >>>